-- Model and Serial Number of the printer.

-- Which firmware revision the printer is using (See Note below).
-Check firmware in Utilities / Statistics / Code rev.

-- The complete error number.
+- Model and Serial Number of the printer. - Which firmware revision the printer is using (See Note below).
+Check firmware in Utilities / Statistics / Code rev. - The complete error number (See Note below). - The Service Configuration Print. - The Current configuration sheet. - Which software application the customer is using (name, version, etc.).

-NOTE: When reporting the System Error Code, make sure that you supply the full Error Code and the firmware version.
+When reporting the System Error Code, make sure that you supply the full Error Code and the firmware version.
 Without this information, HP Support Personnel cannot help you.